zsofiasomlai/pbx-group-security/content/challenges/devops-need-support.md

 skills      : TBC
 ---

-A gap in GDPR compliance is identified.
-The company has to initiate an Identity and Access Management Project.
+DevOps needs support to secure the AWS Platform.
+They want to implement a Jump-Host Architecture between the internal network and AWS Platform.

-- Describe how you would proceed to achieve the same understanding in TechOps, DevOps, Business, and Management.
+- Draft the Architecture you would recommend to the DevOps Team, including key handling (TLS Keys for the developers to access the platform).

 **Objective: Understand and contain issue(s) without any pushes to production**